Farm Weather Forecast

 AREAS AFFECTED BY THE WEATHER SYSTEMS

-NORTHEAST MONSOON, EASTERLIES, AND THUNDERSTORMS AND MODERATE TO HEAVY RAINS
+NORTHEAST MONSOON, THUNDERSTORMS AND MODERATE TO HEAVY RAINS

 ENSO ALERT SYSTEM STATUS